Who was James Otis?

 In June 1739, when he was 15, he was ready for college, and he entered Harvard to prepare for a career in law.
 He graduated from Harvard in 1743.

-During this time, the people began to take notice that Otis had an excitable nature and quick temper.
-In his biography, John Clark Ridpath tells the story of the young Otis playing violin for some friends.
+During this time, people noticed that Otis had an excitable nature and a quick temper.

 “In the intervals of his study, his nervous system, under the stimulus of games or controversial dispute, would become so tense with excitement as to provoke remark.
 Nor may we in retrospect fail to discover in this quality of mind and temper the premonitions of that malady which finally prevailed over the lucis understanding and rational activities of James Otis.